- Members can practise using a variety of structures

 As members there’s no limitations on the types of business structures you can use to meet your business needs.
 However, understanding the impact of relevant legislation and regulations on your practice structure can help you decide the best structure for your practice.
 Obtaining legal, tax or financial planning advice is recommended to help make this decision.

-If you practice through a company in an Australian mainland state, it’s worth considering Practice Entity Membership.
+If you practise through a company in an Australian mainland state, it’s worth considering Practice Entity Membership.
 This has the added benefit of liability capping to your corporate entity.

 Whatever type of practice structure you choose, please ensure you let us know: